jupyter/nbviewer/README.md

                           jupyter/nbviewer
 ```

-With this configured all GitHub API requests will go to you Enterprise instance so you can view all of your internal notebooks.
+With this configured all GitHub API requests will go to your Enterprise instance so you can view all of your internal notebooks.

 ## Local Development